stozi/nerts-rus-34/README.md

 layer0 layer3/enter  shift/space alt/bkspc
 ```

 Hybrid ctrl/fn layer for alpha layer.
-Here, nerts chars are below Russian, the positions of which are influenced by comfort and which letters are seldom used with ctrl. ^ is compose, L switch lang.
+The positions of puncts/Ru alphas (and some handy puncts for Ru) are influenced by comfort and which letters are seldom used with ctrl. ^ is compose, L switch lang.

 ```
-ctp ctl ^   L   ctv   ctz Ъ   cto ctu -
+ctp ctl ^   L   ctv   ctz =+  cto ctu n/a
-                          =+
+                          Ъ           -_

-ctn ctr ctt cts ctw   cty X   Э   cti cta
+ctn ctr ctt cts ctw   cty ;:  ()  cti cta
-                          ;:  ()
+                          X   Э

-ctq ct- ct+ ctc ctx   ctb ctf "   ?   Ё
+ctq ct- ct+ ctc ctx   ctb ctf @   !   –—
-                              @   !   –—
+                              "   ?   Ё

 null layer2/enter  shift/space alt/del
 ```